 Getting a specific Mac or iPad from the refurbished store may mean waiting for several days to several weeks and frequently checking for new stock of the desired model.
 When planning to buy from the refurbished store, it's best to assume there will be a wait involved, especially if you're looking for exact custom options and upgrades.

 There are some useful sites that can help you keep an eye on stock in Apple's refurbished store, sending an alert whenever a desired model is added.
 Refurb.me displays each product Apple has in stock, lists the date a specific model was last available, and lets users set up an alert to be notified when a particular model is back in the store.
-Refurb.me includes availability statistics and pricing history, both useful tools when choosing a refurbished product to purchase.
+Refurb.me includes availability statistics and pricing history, which are both useful tools when choosing a refurbished product to purchase.

 The main reason to purchase a refurbished Apple product is for the hefty discount, which drops the prices on both current-generation Macs and iPads and older now-discontinued machines.
 Discounts on iPads and Macs generally range from 15 to 20 percent, but on rare occasions prices, can drop by as much as 25 percent.
 The older a machine is, the lower the price will be.